The Definitive Guide on How to Get a Conservatorship

 Before proceeding with the process of filing for a conservatorship, it is important to compile any evidence you have to support your claim that the proposed conservatee is incapable of managing their person and/or finances.

-A good first step is to reach out to the proposed conservatee’s physicians, who may be able to provide insight and documentation relating to the proposed conservatee’s mental state.
+A good first step would be to reach out to the proposed conservatee’s treating physicians, who may be able to provide insight and documentation relating to the proposed conservatee’s mental state.
 In fact, in order to have a permanent conservator appointed, the court will need to see proof of the conservatee’s mental state in the form of a document known as a “capacity declaration” — a declaration filled out by a medical expert that attests to the conservatee’s level of mental competence.

 Does the proposed conservatee have a caretaker?
 Perhaps they might be able to provide insight as well.
 If the proposed conservatee was scammed out of thousands of dollars, try to find proof.
 Similarly, if their home is unsanitary or unsafe, take photos.

-What is important to remember here is that the court will not take your word for it if you say that a loved one needs a conservatorship; you will have to prove it.
+What is important to remember is that the court will not take your word for it if you say that a loved one needs a conservatorship; You will have to prove it.
 Because a conservatorship basically strips an adult of most of their freedoms and rights, the court will make sure to do its due diligence in verifying a conservatorship is warranted.

-2. Speak with an experienced conservatorship attorney.
+- Speak with an experienced conservatorship attorney.

 As was mentioned in the last step, the court is not likely to grant a conservatorship if there is any doubt as to whether one is genuinely needed.
 Furthermore, conservatorships can be expensive to establish.
 That is why retaining a skilled conservatorship lawyer to help with the conservatorship process is recommended.
-They have the experience and knowledge to 1) know whether a conservatorship is warranted for a particular adult, and 2) present your case in the best possible light on the conservatorship application.
-A conservatorship lawyer can also assist with the process of gathering evidence to support your claim.

-3. File a conservatorship petition with the appropriate probate court.
+- File a conservatorship petition with the appropriate probate court.

 The form will ask for information about you (i.e., the proposed conservator), the proposed conservatee and family members of the conservatee.
 Additionally, it will ask why it is necessary for the proposed conservatee to be under a conservatorship.

-4. File a Confidential Supplemental Information form.
+- File a Confidential Supplemental Information form.

 Another important conservatorship form in California is the Confidential Supplemental Information form.
 It asks you to elaborate on the information you provided in the previous form about why you believe the proposed conservatee requires a conservatorship.
 Here, you should bring up concrete examples from the proposed conservatee’s life.